 There is a second syntax for function definition you will also see which looks like this.

 '''

 function square(x)

 {

 return xx;

 }

 '''

 Both of these do exactly the same thing.
+You will see both of these formulations in other peoples' code.

 Programming Exercises open a console session.